etjernst/Tutorials/README.md

 ### Git vs GitHub
 Git and GitHub are not the same:
-  * **Git** is a local tool, i.e. it lives on your computer and
+**Git** is a local tool, i.e. it lives on your computer and
   - uses version control to make collaboration infinitely better
   - allows simultaneous editing _and_ execution of scripts
   - gives very detailed comparisons of histories and alternate versions---and allows alternate versions to co-exist for as long as you want! (we'll get back to this below)
   - greatly facilitates transparent and reproducible research

-  * **GitHub** lives in the cloud; it's a hosting platform that provides a bunch of services built on top of the Git system
+**GitHub** lives in the cloud; it's a hosting platform that provides a bunch of services built on top of the Git system
- > I use the commandline for most things, but some things I find easier to do in GitHub.
+ > I use the command line for most things, but some things I find easier to do in GitHub.
 For example, when comparing two versions of code (to see what my co-authors have done, for example), I find the GitHub interface more useful.

 ## <a name="git-vocab">Git vocab</a>

 There's a lot of terminology and details around git.
 I don't know/understand half of it.
 The beauty is that you don't have to understand how git works to start using it!

-Some terms are useful though:
+Some terms are useful though (makes it easier to search help files):

-#### Repository (a.k.a. _repo_)
+#### 1. Repository (a.k.a. _repo_)
 = basically a project folder
   > A repo contains all files associated with a project (including any associated  documentation).
 Your project repo also stores **every file's revision history**.